 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
 The accompanying financial data schedules, as required by the Department of Housing and Urban Development (HUD), are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-Such information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and is derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the accompanying financial data schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.